 The influence of material and processing mainly refers to the initiation process of pitting.
-Defects of the primary oxide layer on the inside wall of the pipe, inhomogeneities or the formation of copper(II) oxide layers by hard soldering cause the corrosion likelihood to local attacks.
+Defects of the primary oxide layer on the inside wall of the pipe, inhomogeneities or the formation of copper(II) oxide layers by extreme heat treatment (for example hard soldering) cause a susceptibility to local attacks.
 The surface characteristics also determine the pitting potential.
 The initial pitting potential is the lowest value of the corrosion potential at which pit initiation is possible on a passive surface in a given corrosive environment.